rubenhx/G-PROG/README.md

 Sample crops: small anonymized subset included under data/sample_images/ (via Git LFS).

-Full dataset: not hosted here — download directly from the Figshare collection or use DVC/git-annex configuration provided in this repo to manage access.
+Full dataset: not hosted here — download directly from the Figshare collection

 ## 🚀 Usage